Extradition case of Indian tycoon Vijay Mallya in UK court

-LONDON (AP) — Indian tycoon Vijay Mallya has resumed his long-running fight against extradition to India on money laundering allegations.
+LONDON (AP) — Indian entrepreneur Vijay Mallya, once a leading figure among India’s business elite, has resumed his long-running fight against extradition to India on money laundering allegations.

 Mallya’s lawyer, Clare Montgomery, said in Westminster Magistrates Court Wednesday that the charges presented by the Indian government against Mallya are not justified.

-The 62-year-old entrepreneur who wants to remain in Britain is accused by India of money laundering and conspiracy involving hundreds of millions of dollars.
+The 62-year-old entrepreneur, who wants to remain in Britain, is accused by India of money laundering and conspiracy involving hundreds of millions of dollars.
 He has denied wrongdoing.

 In what is expected to be a final submission to the court, Montgomery provided a detailed rebuttal of the government’s case that Mallya had submitted false information on loan applications involving huge sums.